reidja/dual-wan-router/README.md

 This is a toy project and should not be used for production use.
 It is not supported in anyway.

+**It also works under the assumption that both the WAN's have their own firewalls in place.
+Use at your own risk!**

 ## Requirements

  * 2 WAN networks (that you can attach to statically)